 Preliminary Preparation: Not required

-1. If possible, arrange the participants in a circle or a semi-circle.
+1. If possible, arrange the game participants so that they are sitting or standing in a circle or a semi-circle.

-2. Tell each player to recall their real unusual experience or to invent one.
+2. Explain that each player should recall their real unusual experience or invent one.
 It might be something like this:'I've flown in a helicopter!'

 How to Play.
-When everyone is ready, give Player A the role of Munchausen and invite them to stand in front of their classmates.
+When everyone is ready, bring the class to order.
+After that, give Player A the role of Munchausen and invite them to stand in front of their classmates.

 A typical role-play might start something like this: